 Did they go to a specific web page several times?
 Send content based on their web page visit.
 You can also increase engagement by providing information based on their actions, such as clicking on a link in an email.

 Here’s an example from Really Good Emails.
 So yeah, cart abandonment emails are part of the personalization tactic.

 Another perfect illustration of a behavioral email marketing campaign is when a customer wants to buy something, but that item is no longer in stock.
 In this case, you can send an email whenever the product is back in stock, informing them that you now have bonus points if you include a discount voucher to reward them for their patience.

 And the perfect example here goes to Amazon, once again.

-Giving extra options like such not only instills customer retention but significantly improves your brand and image.
-When customers receive an in-stock alert of the item, they will most likely make a purchase.
+Giving extra options like such instills customer retention and significantly improves your brand and image.
+Customers will most likely make a purchase when they receive an in-stock alert of the item.

 Over to You

-And this brings us to the end of our tutorial on how to update WooCommerce email templates.
+And this brings us to the end of our tutorial on updating WooCommerce email templates.
 You can include actual content, distinguish it from your competition, and improve your customer’s experience by customizing your emails.